earthlab/earthlab.github.io/_posts/courses/earth-analytics/01-document-your-science/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 </div>

-## Why open science
+## Why Open Science

 Open science in a nutshell is about making scientific methods, data and outcomes available to everyone.
-It can be broken down into several parts (<a href="http://www.openscience.org/blog/?p=269" target="_blank">Gezelter 2009</a>):
+It can be broken down into several parts (<a href="http://www.openscience.org/blog/?p=269" target="_blank">Gezelter 2009</a>) including:

-* Transparency in experimental methodology, observation, and collection of data
+* Transparency in experimental methodology, observation, and collection of data.
-* Public availability and reusability of scientific data
+* Public availability and reusability of scientific data.
-* Public accessibility and transparency of scientific communication
+* Public accessibility and transparency of scientific communication.
-* Using web-based tools to facilitate scientific collaboration
+* Using web-based tools to facilitate scientific collaboration.

-In this tutorial, we are not going to focus on all aspects of open science as listed above.
-However, we will introduce one tool that can be used to make our
+In this tutorial, you are not going to learn all aspects of open science as listed above.
+However, you will learn one tool that can be used to make your
 workflows:

-1. More transparent
+1. More transparent.
-2. More available and accessible to the public and our colleagues
+2. More available and accessible to the public and your colleagues.

-In this tutorial, we will learn how to document our work - by connecting data, methods and outputs in one or more reports or documents.
-We will introduce the `R Markdown` file format which can be used to generate reports that connect our data, code (methods used to process the data) and outputs.
-We will use the `rmarkdown` and `knitr` package to write `R Markdown` files in `Rstudio` and publish them in different formats (`html`, `pdf`, etc).
+In this tutorial, you will learn how to document your work - by connecting data, methods and outputs in one or more reports or documents.
+You will learn the `R Markdown` file format which can be used to generate reports that connect your data, code (methods used to process the data) and outputs.
+You will use the `rmarkdown` and `knitr` package to write `R Markdown` files in `Rstudio` and publish them in different formats (`html`, `pdf`, etc).

-### Open science slideshow
+### Open Science Slideshow

 Click through the slideshow below to learn more about open science.
 <a class="btn btn-info" href="{{ site.url }}/slide-shows/share-publish-archive/" target= "_blank"> <i class="fa fa-youtube-play" aria-hidden="true"></i>